Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 The Magic 6 Lite runs on Snapdragon 6 Gen 1, which isn’t the most recent version of Qualcomm’s chipsets, but it’s still a decent platform and is an upgrade from its predecessor.
 In our review, we concluded that you’d be hard-pressed to tell the difference between the Magic 6 Lite and a higher-end flagship model, as apps always opened quickly, animations were smooth and multitasking was seamless.

-The handset also comes with 256GB of storage and 8GB of RAM, which is still pretty rare for a smartphone of this price range.
+The handset also comes with 256GB of storage and 8GB of RAM, which is still pretty rare for a smartphone in this price range.

 Reviewer: Luke Baker